 - Stick with using recycled R22 and burn money like it’s the ozone layer.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
 You are not required by the law to replace your air conditioner.
-Ultimately, your AC will quit running and it will need to be replaced, and only R410a units will be available to buy.
+Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available to buy.

-The best option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+The most straightforward option is to buy a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has several financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment is more efficient and offer you superior comfort, helping to reduce your energy costs.
+New AC equipment will also be more efficient and offer you superior comfort, helping to reduce your energy costs.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
-While this sounds like a nice alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely available.
+You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+While this sounds like a nice alternative, the price of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely accessable.

 If you aren’t aware of what type of AC refrigerant your air conditioning system uses, our team is here.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.

 The good news